alex-wanger/carpal-tunnel-detection/README.md

 # carpal-tunnel-detection
 A project that attempts to create an MVP (Minimal Viable Product) for an embedded system that detects problematic behavior that could lead to carpal tunnel syndrome.
+25'26 Cooper Union Summer STEM.

 ### Implementation
 The microcontroller of choice for this project is the Arduino Uno V3, more specifically, the processor on the board, the Atmega328p.
 This project will be written in avr-c.